lwerth/2019-October-Resources/git/master_lesson.md

 <img src="/images/swiss_army_hammer.jpg" width="450">

-Obviously, this tool is too complicated.
+Obviously, *this tool is too complicated*.
 Each individual component is probably very useful, but it's so confusing as to be useless until you know how to use each and every one of those attachments.
-We ain't using this hammer here.
+We are *not* going to use this hammer here.
 Because it's confusing.
 And confusing is worthless for beginners needing to get something done.

 Instead, this lesson will focus on a narrow subset of what Git can do to make it more approachable (the "Goat Path Git").
 Our view is that, as researchers, you are probably pretty good at, well, *researching* how to fix a problem.
-If we can get you started using some basic aspects of the tool (git), you will be prepared to learn what you need to make the most of it later!
+If we can get you started using some basic aspects of Git, you will be prepared to learn what you need to make the most of it later!

 -------------------------------------------------------------------------------------------------------------
 ## The Goat Path